DUNE-DAQ/nanorc/docs/README.md

 ## How to run WebUI

 WebUI running is handled by `nanocrestrc` command.
 WebUI needs you to provide only one parameter in addition.
 * `-s` - serveraddress - as your browser is running on your side, it needs the information where to find REST endpoints.
-Simply provide address of the interface of the computer you are running the server on.
+Simply provide address of the interface of the computer you are running the server on, or the DNS record if DNS is available.
 Default value is `localhost`
+So if you are running the nanorc on `np04-srv-010` you just `-s np04-srv-010`, or `-s 10.73.138.26` (address of `eno1` interface on `np04-srv-010`)